 Leveraging installed infrastructure as the forward tip of the troubleshooting spear lets a capable engineer or two to remotely cover far more ground than a team of well-intentioned but lesser-skilled techs could do after rolling vehicles to the site.

 Given 11ac's complexity, and the rising prominence of wireless as the primary access method for users, good WLAN support becomes that much more critical.
-As you map out a strategy for an 11ac deployment, make sure you're also thinking about the tools you'll need to keep your WLAN in proper order.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+As you map out a strategy for an 11ac deployment, make sure you're also thinking about the tools you'll need to keep your WLAN in proper order.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio